kiwigod/DataScience/README.md

 > _A few rows from the database the flight info is stored in_

 As can be observed there's a zero value for transfers in one of the flights.
 This is just a parse issue that often happens with routes which take a long time to get to their final destination.
+Since I've no interest in those flights I didn't bother looking into the issue.

 I've ran the program for over a month every half hour of my laptop's uptime.I do realize now that the data points are quite inconsistent, and the data set could quite likely be improved by running it on a server with more uptime than my